Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: Discrete Conduché -functors and polygraphs

 $u$ is necessarily of the form

 with $\overline{e},u_1,u_2 \in \W[E]$ such that

 and

 for $j \in \{1,2\}$.
-From Lemma \ref{lemmamapinducedonwords}, we deduce that $\overline{e}$ is well formed.
-In each different case, we will prove the existence of a well formed word $\overline{e}'$ with same sources and targets as $\overline{e}$ and such that
+From the second part of Lemma \ref{lemmamapinducedonwords}, we deduce that $\overline{e}$ is well formed.
+In each different case, we will prove the existence of a well formed word $\overline{e'}$ parallel to $\overline{e}$ and such that

-From corollary \ref{corollarysubwordsubstitution}, we deduce that the word
+From Corollary \ref{corollarysubwordsubstitution}, we deduce that the word

 is well formed.
 By definition, we have